anandslab/docker-traefik/README.md

 - docker-compose-t2.yml
 - docker-compose-t2-vpn.yml
 - docker-compose-t2-obsolete.yml (Apps that I do not use anymore)
+- docker-compose-t2-web.yml (Docker stack on Virtual Private Server that Runs Wordpress and Other Websites)

 ### Traefik 2 (CURRENT - SYNOLOGY)

-- docker-compose-synology-t2.yml (Apps that I run on Synology NAS using Docker Compose)
+- docker-compose-t2-synology.yml (Apps that I run on Synology NAS using Docker Compose)
 - Almost any app from the Traefik v2 docker-compose files listed above can be copy-pasted to the Synology Docker-Compose.
 I run a few on Synology and the rest on my Intel NUC Linux home server.

 ### Traefik 1 (NOT ACTIVELY MAINTAINED)